 With Blue Balloon Theatre at Tusk in Manchester

 Freedom of Existence

-Rainbow Spaghetti is a short immersive play which incorporates song and physical theatre.
+A short immersive play which incorporates song and physical theatre.
 It explores different forms of pride and acceptance relating to sexual orientation, body image, gender expression, and mental health.
 It premiered at Red Brick Vintage in Liverpool featuring Elen-Haf Taylor and Joe Lindley.